 The Master of Public Administration (MPA) program is intended for those with career interests in public management, health and human services, government, and other public service and nonprofit organizations.
 The curriculum blends theoretical and applied concepts and assures “real-world” experiences for the novice administrator.
 In addition, it requires that students devote attention to general professional development.
-The MPA program is accredited by the National Association of Schools of Public Affairs and Administration.
+The MPA program is accredited by the Network of Schools of Public Policy, Affairs, and Administration.

 Students may begin the program in any semester.
 Three courses (or 9 credits) per semester are considered a normal course load for full-time students.
 Part-time students typically take one or two 3-credit courses each semester and one or two courses during the summer session to maintain steady progress toward the degree.

 The MPA program is offered as a dual modality, providing both online and residential course work options.
 The Residential program is in person at Penn State Harrisburg campus and the online program is fully online via Penn State World Campus.